SModelS/smodels/docs/manual/source/SModelSTools.rst

 iplots parameters file
 ^^^^^^^^^^^^^^^^^^^^^^

-The options for the inteactive plots tool are defined in a parameters file, *iplots_parameters.py* in the above example.
+The options for the interactive plots tool are defined in a parameters file, *iplots_parameters.py* in the above example.
 An example file, including all available parameters together with a short description, is stored in :download:`iplots_parameters.py <images/iplots_parameters.py>`.
 Since the plotting information is model dependent, there is no default setting -- the iplots parameters file is mandatory input.
 Below we give more detailed information about each entry in this file.